 Learning Goals: We have students use the makerspace to create something in particular (usually related to a learning goal).

 Check out this blog post that talks about some of the different types of learning goal challenges we do in our makerspace: How to Leverage Critical Thinking Challenges to Your Advantage.

 Students need to test their creations when solving a problem.

 If students are making something that has a purpose, they need to have time to run a test and make adjustments.
 They will need something specific to test for.
-The easiest thing to to check for durability (will this make it home without falling apart?).
-If you are making something that has a specific goal, be sure to give students a chance to check that it works they way they intend.
+The easiest thing to check for durability (will this make it home without falling apart?).
+If you are making something that has a specific goal, be sure to give students a chance to check that it works the way they intend.